MK316/Coding4ET/Lessons/markdown-sample.md

-# 🦊 Reading Lesson: The Clever Fox
+# 🦊 Reading Lesson: "The Clever Fox"

 ## 1. Read Aloud
 Once upon a time in a dense forest, there lived a clever fox named **Freddy**.
 Known for his wit and intelligence, Freddy's adventures were the stuff of legend among the forest inhabitants.